aasmith1788/smith-dl-imu/preperation/README_steps_overview.md

-# Preparation Notebook Overview

-The following notebooks and scripts form the core of the data preparation pipeline.
-Each bullet summarises the key operations performed at that stage.

 ## 0_Data_sorter.ipynb
 - Scans the raw directory and groups every IMU CSV, marker trajectory file, force-plate TXT and PDF metadata sheet that share the same subject and trial ID into one folder.
 - Renames each file to a uniform pattern (`IMU_TARGETLEG.csv`, `FORCE.txt`, `MARKER.trc`, etc.).